arons094/buddy-tts/README.md

 ### The problem

-Claude Code's companion (Trellis the goose) renders speech bubbles directly in the terminal UI.
+Claude Code's companion (mine is Trellis the goose) renders speech bubbles directly in the terminal UI.
 This is pure client-side rendering — the text never passes through Claude Code's hooks system, so there's no built-in way to intercept it.

 ### The solution: macOS Accessibility API